Darxo/Hardened/README.md

 - Introduce new `setWeight` and `getWeight` function for `item.nut` to make code around itemweight more readable.
 They work on the same underlying StaminaModifier but in a reversed way
 - `onMovementStep` now calls `onUpdateVisibility` for the entity after the MSU events happen instead of before, allowing you to better implement effects, whose vision effects depend on positioning
 - Add new `AffectedBodyPart` member for `injury.nut` (temporary injuries) which specifies which bodypart that injury belongs to.
 It defaults to -1 and is adjusted depending on the vanilla injury lists
+- Add new `IsAlwaysShowingScoutingReport = false` flag for asset_manager.
+When `true` you will always see defender line-up, even during night, similar to the "Band of Poachers" origin
+- Add new `TerrainTypeVisionMult = [1.0, ...]` arra for asset_manager.
+This can be adjusted similar to the existing `TerrainTypeSpeedMult` array to change vision depending on tile type
 - Add two new events `onReallyBeforeSkillExecuted` and `onReallyAfterSkillExecuted` for `skill.nut` which guarantee to only trigger when a skill is actually onUsed
 - Add two new events `onBeforeShieldDamageReceived` and `onAfterShieldDamageReceived` for `skill.nut`
 - Add new `getQueryTargetMultAsUser` and `getQueryTargetMultAsTarget` ai related getter for `skill.nut`